 The above picture or diagram shows the managerial skills which are required by managers working at different levels of management.
 The top-level managers require more conceptual skills and less technical skills.
 The lower-level managers require more technical skills and fewer conceptual skills.
 Human relations skills are required equally by all three levels of management.

 1. Conceptual Skills

 Conceptual skill is the ability to visualise (see) the organisation as a whole.
 It includes Analytical, Creative and Initiative skills.
 It helps the manager to identify the causes of the problems and not the symptoms.
 It helps him to solve the problems for the benefit of the entire organisation.
 It helps the manager to fix goals for the whole organisation and to plan for every situation.
-According to Prof. Daniel Katz, conceptual skills are mostly required by the top-level management because they spend more time in planning, organising and problem solving.
+According to Prof. Robert Katz, conceptual skills are mostly required by the top-level management because they spend more time in planning, organising and problem solving.

 2. Human Relations Skills

 Human relations skills are also called Interpersonal skills.
 It is an ability to work with people.
 It helps the managers to understand, communicate and work with others.
 It also helps the managers to lead, motivate and develop team spirit.
 Human relations skills are required by all managers at all levels of management.
 This is so, since all managers have to interact and work with people.

 A technical skill is the ability to perform the given job.
 Technical skills help the managers to use different machines and tools.
 It also helps them to use various procedures and techniques.
 The low-level managers require more technical skills.
 This is because they are incharge of the actual operations.

 Apart from Prof. Robert Katz's three managerial skills, a manager also needs (requires) following additional managerial skills.

 Communication skills are required equally at all three levels of management.
 A manager must be able to communicate the plans and policies to the workers.
 Similarly, he must listen and solve the problems of the workers.
 He must encourage a free-flow of communication in the organisation.